o2346/auditor/configservice/README.md

 - other technical conditions indicated on parent article
 - a custom script `./cloudformation.sh create-stack-set` is creating stack-instances along with stack-set

-To beggin with, define ids and regions which may vary according to your env like below
+To begin with, define ids and regions which may vary according to your env like below

 ```
 compliance_accountid='12_DIGITS_ACCOUNT_ID_OF_YOURS'